9. Designing functions#

 Important

-Write a (convenient!) function `recode<-` which replaces specific elements in a character vector with some other ones, allowing the following interface:
+Write a (convenient!) function `recode<-` which replaces specific elements in a character vector with other ones, allowing the following interface:

 `recode<-` <- function(x, value) ...to.do...